Ditch Change Fatigue and Embrace Continual Evolution

-Employees may feel they are constantly told they need to change processes and practices, only for the leadership team to keep on doing what they always do, and for managers to maintain the same old routines.
+Employees may feel they’re constantly told they need to change processes and practices, only for the leadership team to keep on doing what they always do, and for managers to maintain the same old routines.
 Despite an initial surge of enthusiasm, nothing ever changes.

 The irony is that “change fatigue” can set in, despite “the way we do things around here” remaining very much the same.

-Our survey with corporate leaders found that change fatigue is one of the top 2 challenges leaders face when building organizational cultures.
-Other surveys have found that change initiatives flounder because companies lack the skills to sustain change over time.
+Change fatigue is one of the top 2 challenges leaders face when building organizational cultures, we found in a survey with corporate leaders.
+Other research has found that change initiatives flounder because companies lack the skills to sustain change over time.